KasperKnop/WEB1/docs/03-layout.md

 ### Flexbox

-Flexbox is a CSS layout model that makes it easier to arrange items in a rows or columns.
+Flexbox is a one-dimensional layout model that makes it easier to arrange items in rows or columns.
 It creates a container that can adapt to different screen sizes, letting its child elements grow, shrink, or align neatly.
 Watch the video below to get an overview of the problems Flexbox tries to solve and how to use it.

 <iframe class="video" src="https://drive.google.com/file/d/1F444WY1-zNNrNsWjrgKNiMUogZb0ov5d/preview" allowfullscreen></iframe>